-• a student's attitude toward learning a skill determines for the most part the amount and kind of learning that takes place.
+PRINCIPLES OF LEARNING MOTOR SKILLS. • a student's attitude toward learning a skill determines for the most part the amount and kind of learning that takes place.
 2.

 Why are students failing to master numeracy and literacy skills efficiently enough to be employable?
 Why are one out of six students disruptive and school-haters?
 Since 1999, CERI's “Brain and Learning” project has been working towards a better understanding of the learning processes of an individual’s lifecycle.
 The first phase of the project (1999 – 2002) brought together an international group of researchers in several fora to review potential implications of recent research findings in brain and learning sciences for policy-makers.
-OECD: Brain & Learning

-The Art of Slipping in Some Learning.
 Off to the side of Eric Azcuy’s cluttered desk were two products from Nissin Foods: one Cup Noodles and one box of Chow Mein.
 It looked like lunch, but it was actually the day’s art lesson.
 The inspiration came from an NPR story Mr. Azcuy had read earlier describing how the design of instant soup cups makes them tip over easily, spilling their hot contents on, and often burning, young eaters.
-So, Mr. The Art of Slipping in Some Learning
+So, Mr. Habits of Mind.
 Parents as Partners with Habits of Mind!

 Raising Caring, Capable Kids with Habits of Mind provides many engaging stories and examples for parents to their help children succeed and thrive in school as well as in life.
 There are practical tips that apply to daily life with children--for issues big and small-- everything from managing homework to resolving arguments between siblings to encouraging the reluctant child.
+Whole Child Education.